-- Once the College has received the completed form, fees, and police criminal record check, and it is satisfied you have met all Temporary Class requirements, it will take up to 15 business days for your registration to be processed.
-You can confirm your temporary registration by searching for your name on Find a Nurse, the College’s online register.
+Once CNO has received the completed online application, Offer of Employment form, fees, and police criminal record check, and it is satisfied you have met all Temporary Class requirements, it will take up to 15 business days for your registration to be processed.
+You can confirm your temporary registration by searching for your name on Find a Nurse, CNO’s online register.

-- If you apply for the Temporary Class and your registration is not completed by the time the College receives your exam results, then your request for temporary registration will not be processed and you will have to begin the application for General Class membership.
+- If you apply for the Temporary Class and your registration is not completed by the time you pass the registration exam, then your request for temporary registration will not be processed and you will have to complete the application for General Class membership.

 - Registration in the Temporary Class expires if you fail the registration exam twice.
 CNO will notify you and your employer that your registration has expired and you are no longer permitted to practice nursing in Ontario.
 If you fail the registration exam twice while you have an open application, your application will be closed.
 Please note that application fees are non-refundable.

 - It will take 2 to 3 days to get your criminal record check.
 However to make sure your application isn’t delayed, it is important that you don’t wait until the end of your application to request your criminal record check.